AlexGoldie/discobench/discobench/tasks/OnPolicyRL/datasets/Brax/Humanoid/description.md

 DESCRIPTION
-In Brax Humanoid, a 2D one-legged hopper robot must learn to hop forward while maintaining balance.
-The hopper has 4 degrees of freedom controlling its leg joints and torso.
-The challenge is to coordinate hopping motions to move forward efficiently without falling over.
+A 3D humanoid robot with 21 degrees of freedom must learn to walk forward while maintaining balance and upright posture.
+The humanoid has a complex structure with torso, arms, and legs.
+The goal is to achieve stable bipedal locomotion.

 OBSERVATION SPACE
-The observation is a ndarray with shape (15,) containing:
+The observation is a ndarray with shape (227,) containing:

-Joint angles and angular velocities of the 4 joints Root position (y-coordinate height and x-coordinate) Root orientation and angular velocity
+Joint angles and angular velocities of all 21 joints Root position and orientation (3D position and quaternion) Root linear and angular velocities
-Contact forces with the ground
+Contact forces at feet and other body parts
+Center of mass information

 ACTION SPACE
-The action space consists of 3 continuous actions in the range [-1, 1]:
+The action space consists of 21 continuous actions in the range [-1, 1]:

-Torques applied to the thigh, leg, and foot joints
+Torques applied to all joints including spine, arms, hips, knees, and ankles

 TRANSITION DYNAMICS

-2D physics simulation in the sagittal plane
-Single point of ground contact through the foot
-Must maintain balance to avoid falling
-Forward progress through hopping motions
+Full 3D physics simulation with complex multi-body dynamics Multiple contact points with ground (feet, potentially other body parts) Must maintain balance in 3D space
+Coordinated movement of all limbs required

 REWARD
 Positive reward for forward velocity
+Reward for maintaining upright posture
-Small negative reward for energy expenditure (control cost) Reward for staying alive (not falling)
+Small negative reward for energy expenditure (control cost) Penalty for impact forces (falling)
-Episode reward typically ranges from 0 to 3500+
+Episode reward typically ranges from 0 to 5000+

 STARTING STATE

-Hopper starts in an upright standing position
+Humanoid starts in upright standing position
-Small random noise added to initial joint angles and velocities Root height starts above ground level
+Small random noise added to all joint positions and velocities Center of mass positioned above support polygon

 EPISODE END
 The episode ends if either of the following happens:

-Termination: Hopper falls over (height below threshold or extreme angle)
+Termination: Humanoid falls over (torso height below threshold or extreme orientation)
 Truncation: The length of the episode reaches max_steps (default: 1000)